vorkey/vorkey/README.md

 <h2 align=center> About Me </h2>

-I am currently a Computer and Networking student at SMKN 2 Tamiang Layang.
+Currently a Computer and Networking student at SMKN 2 Tamiang Layang.
 I learn programming by myself, hence why my code might be of questionable quality.
-I apologize if in any case reading that might offend anyone.😅
+I apologize if in any case reading that might offend anyone.

 Nice to meet you.